-13Our results also connect to experimental work by Sunder (1992) and Landier et al. (2017), who, like us, find evidence of both over- and underreactions to new information, but conclude that overreactions are a more pervasive feature.
-We propose a model that is consistent with such behavior.
+13Our results also connect to experimental work by Sunder (1992) and Landier et al. (2017), who, like us,

 Organization: Section 2 presents a simple model of noisy rational expectations with meansquared error preferences, and uses it to derive our main empirical predictions.
 Section 3 uses survey data to test these, while Section 4 shows how many prominent models of forecaster behavior do not explain the observed patterns that we find in the data.
 Section 5 therefore presents an alternative model, based on absolute and relative overconfidence, while Section 6 assesses its quantitative potential to match our empirical results.
 We conclude in Section 7.
 An appendix contains all proofs, while an online appendix contains further empirical results.